AlinaWan/kc-dig-tool-configs/README.md

 ---

 Unless otherwise stated, this repository is licensed under the [WTFPL](LICENSE).
+Some tools under the Tool Suite may have different licenses; please check individual tool directories for details.

 <!-- Badge Variables -->
 [shield-license]: https://img.shields.io/github/license/AlinaWan/kc-dig-tool-configs